Charles Linglet: Playing career

 After having spent time with various AHL and ECHL teams, Linglet made his debut in the National Hockey League (NHL) for the Edmonton Oilers in a game against the Dallas Stars on April 2, 2010.

 Linglet spent most of the 2009–10 season playing for the Springfield Falcons of the American Hockey League (AHL).
 He finished the season with 74 points in 75 games, and was named to the AHL's Second All-Star Team.

 In 2010, he moved to the KHL, joining Torpedo Nizhny Novgorod.
-After one year with the Torpedo team, he was signed by HC Dinamo Minsk prior to the 2011-12 campaign.
+After one year with the Torpedo team, he was signed by HC Dinamo Minsk before the 2011-12 campaign.

 On February 26, 2013, Linglet accepted Belarusian citizenship.
 During the 2012–13 season, Linglet left HC Dinamo Minsk and completed the season in Switzerland with HC Lugano of the National League A.

 On May 29, 2013, Linglet agreed a return to the KHL, signing a one-year deal with Croatian club, KHL Medveščak Zagreb.
 In May 2014, he moved back to Dinamo Minsk, where he played until November 2016, followed by a short stint at Finnish Liiga side Tappara.

 On January 31, 2017, he was signed by Eisbären Berlin of the German DEL.

 In 2018, Linglet moved to the UK to sign for EIHL side Cardiff Devils.